Y0-L0/helm-snoop/docs/RESEARCH.md

     - For third‑party charts without schemas, options include forking to add schemas or generating schemas (see arthurkoziel.com guide) as a stopgap.
     - Use Helm flow‑control functions (`default`, `fail`, `required`) to harden templates against missing inputs, though this does not detect unused keys.
     - Helm issue #6422 referenced; feature not implemented in core Helm.
-  - Alignment: Our analyzer complements schema validation by inspecting template usage directly; works even when charts lack schemas, and can enforce strict completeness when schemas are present.
+  - Alignment: `helm-snoop` complements schema validation by inspecting template usage directly; works even when charts lack schemas, and can enforce strict completeness when schemas are present.

 ## Summary: How This Project Differs